Nursing | Doctor of Philosophy Degree

 - Check our English Proficiency Policy page for specific TOEFL and IELTS score requirements.
 You may also visit our international prospects, applicants and students page for more information about international application requirements.

-- International students complete English as a Second Language (ESL) courses in the summer prior beginning nursing studies.
+- International students complete English as a Second Language (ESL) courses in the summer prior to beginning nursing studies.
 Additional ESL courses may be required.

 PhD Admissions faculty of the School of Nursing evaluate all applications and may request interviews with applicants who meet the following criteria: